-Structured data on a website is data organized in a precise and standardized way, usually in the form of tables or databases.
-They allow information to be stored and managed efficiently and made easily accessible.
+Structured data on a website is data organized in a precise and standardized manner, usually in the form of tables or databases.
+It allows information to be stored and managed efficiently and made easily accessible.

-Structured data can include information about products on an e-commerce site, articles on a blog, events on a calendar, and more.
-They are generally used to populate web pages and can be used by computer programs to carry out analyzes and automated processing.
+Structured data can include information about products on an e-commerce site, articles on a blog, events on a calendar, etc. It is generally used to populate web pages and can be used by computer programs to perform automated analysis and processing.

 There are several reasons why it can be useful to have structured data on your website:

-Facilitate information management: structured data allows information to be stored in an organized and standardized manner, which makes it easier to manage.
+Facilitate information management: Structured data allows information to be stored in an organized and standardized manner, making it easier to manage.

 Improve the quality of information: By using structured data, it is easier to ensure that the data is accurate and up-to-date, which can improve the quality of the information presented on the site.

-Optimize SEO: Search engines are placing increasing importance on structured data, and can better understand and index site content if it is organized in a structured way.
+Optimize SEO: Search engines are placing increasing importance on structured data, and can better understand and index site content if it is organized in a structured manner.

-Facilitate access to data: structured data is easy to query and exploit by computer programs , which can be useful for implementing advanced functionalities (advanced search, personalized recommendations, etc.) or for performing analyzes and automated processing.
+Facilitate data access: Structured data is easy to query and exploit by computer programs , which can be useful for implementing advanced functionalities (advanced search, personalized recommendations, etc.) or for performing automated analyses and processing.

-It is true that structured data can help improve a website's ranking in search engines.
-Here's how :
+It's true that structured data can help improve a website's search engine ranking.
+Here's how:

-Make page indexing easier: Structured data can help search engines better understand page content and index them more accurately.
+Make it easier to index pages: Structured data can help search engines better understand the content of pages and index them more accurately.

-Promote the display of rich snippets: Structured data can be used to display rich snippets in search results, which can attract user attention and improve page click-through rates.
+Promote the display of rich snippets: Structured data can be used to display rich snippets in search results, which can attract users' attention and improve click-through rates.

-However, it is important to note that structured data is only one element among others that can influence the SEO of a site .
+It is important to note, however, that structured data is just one element among others that can influence a site's SEO .
 It is also necessary to take into account other factors such as the quality of the content, the presence of quality external links, the performance of the site , etc.

 Structured data can also be used to improve the presentation and display of content on social media.
-By using structured data tags (like those offered by Facebook's Open Graph data schema, for example), it is possible to specify how content on your site should be displayed and presented when shared on social networks .
-For example, you can specify an image to use as illustration, a title and description for sharing, etc.
+By using structured data markup (such as those offered by Facebook's Open Graph data schema), you can specify how your site's content should be displayed and presented when shared on social media.
+For example, you can specify an image to use as an illustration, a title and description for sharing, and so on.

-By using these tags, you can control the appearance of your content when shared on social networks, which can help improve its visibility and attractiveness to users.
-This can be particularly useful for e-commerce sites , which can use structured data to attractively present products for sale.
+By using these tags, you can control how your content appears when shared on social media, which can help improve its visibility and appeal to users.
+This can be particularly useful for e-commerce sites , which can use structured data to attractively present the products offered for sale.

 Here are some best practices to follow when it comes to structured data on a website:

-Use standardized data schemas: there are several standardized data schemas (like schema.org) that allow different types of information (products, articles, events, etc.) to be described in a precise and standardized way.
-Using these schemas makes the data easily understandable by search engines and other computer programs.
+Use standardized data schemas: There are several standardized data schemas (such as schema.org) that allow for the accurate and standardized description of different types of information (products, articles, events, etc.).
+Using these schemas makes data easily understandable by search engines and other computer programs.

 Ensure data is accurate and up-to-date: It is important to ensure that structured data is accurate and up-to-date so as not to mislead or disappoint users.

-Use structured data tags on web pages: for structured data to be usable, it must be "marked" in the HTML code of web pages using special tags.
-It is important to follow the syntax and rules of these tags so that the data is correctly interpreted by search engines and other computer programs.
+Use structured data markup on web pages: To make structured data usable, it must be "marked up" in the HTML code of web pages using special tags.
+It's important to follow the syntax and rules of these tags so that the data can be correctly interpreted by search engines and other computer programs.

-Do not overload web pages with unnecessary structured data: there is no point in “overloading” web pages by adding too much unnecessary structured data.
-It is only necessary to add structured data that is relevant and useful for the user and for the computer programs.
+Don't overload web pages with unnecessary structured data: There's no point in "overdoing" web pages by adding too much unnecessary structured data.
+You should only add structured data that is relevant and useful to both the user and computer programs.

-Test and validate structured data: It is important to test and validate structured data to ensure that it is correct and that the tags used are correctly interpreted by search engines and other computer programs.
+Test and validate structured data: It is important to test and validate structured data to ensure that it is correct and that the markup used is correctly interpreted by search engines and other computer programs.
 There are several online tools that can help you test and validate your structured data.

-Concretely we have an example of structured data to describe a product from an online commerce site, using the standardized schema.org data schema:
+Concretely, we have an example of structured data to describe a product from an e-commerce site, using the standardized data schema schema.org:

 <div itemscope itemtype="http://schema.org/Product">